apostrophecms/sitemap/README.md

 ### Troubleshooting

 - If you already have a static `public/sitemap.xml` file, **that file will be shown at the `/sitemap.xml` URL path instead.** Remove it to let the module take over.
 - Sitemaps are cached for one hour by default, so you won't see content changes instantly.
-See above about the `cacheLifetime` option, `clear` task, and `map --update-cache` task for ways to refresh the sitemap more frequently.
+See above about the `cacheLifetime` option, `clear` task, and `update-cache` task for ways to refresh the sitemap more frequently.